Tore Hedin

-Tore Hedin (7 January 1927 – 22 August 1952) was a Swedish mass murderer and serial arsonist who killed ten people in a spree killing in Skåne County, Sweden, on the night of 21–22 August 1952.
+Tore Hedin (7 January 1927 – 22 August 1952) was a Swedish mass murderer and serial arsonist who killed nine people in a spree killing in Skåne County, Sweden, on the night of 21–22 August 1952.
 The killings, known as the Hurvamorden ("Hurva murders"), were the deadliest instance of mass murder in Swedish criminal history until the 2025 Risbergska school shooting.
 Hedin, who worked as a police officer, had committed a murder in the year prior to the spree killing, taking part in the investigation and being prominently featured in news reports, particularly due to his employ of a medium, itself unique for a Swedish homicide investigation.

 Early life

 Tore Hedin was born in Stora Harrie, a locality in Kävlinge Municipality, Scania, to Per Alfred Hedin and Hulda Marie Hedin.
 In 1928, when Hedin was one year old, his parents moved to a farm in Annelöv, which they had purchased for 11,500 kronor.
 Hedin was described as a diligent, but listless student by his elementary school headmaster Nils Emmertz, who noted that he appeared "weak and languid" and rarely played with other children.
 His parents were physically abusive, reportedly slapping Hedin whenever he would cry.
 Hedin was considered a loner and spent most of his free time helping his father during carpentry.

 Throughout Hedin's adolescence, the family farm suffered financially due to frequent horse deaths from starvation, exacerbated by supply shortages during World War II.
 In September 1943, Hedin broke into the local Gustavshills brewery to steal some oats to feed the horses.
 To avoid detection, he caused a fire in the stables of the brewery to hide his crime, partially destroying the building's stables, causing 36,000 kronor in damages; this was a method he used later to cover his tracks when he committed far more serious crimes.
 In 1944, Hedin's father sold the farm and moved the family to Kvärlöv, where he had found work as a construction worker.